mjakal/react-async-table/README.md

 ## Testing & Development

-Install the latest version of node and npm on your system and clone the repo.
+Install the latest version of node and npm on your system, then follow the steps below.

 ```
 # Clone the repo